Deed In Lieu of Foreclosure

-Most lenders have very strict requirements and qualifications for a deed in lieu of foreclosure, and it is not something homeowners can typically accomplish by themselves.
-The deed in lieu of foreclosure process can be long and burdensome and most homeowners attempting to negotiate on their own behalf simply don’t have the time and industry expertise to follow through.
+Most lenders have very strict requirements and qualifications for a accepting a deed in place of foreclosure, and it is not something homeowners can typically accomplish by themselves.
+The process can be long and burdensome and most homeowners attempting to negotiate on their own behalf simply don’t have the time and industry expertise to follow through.

-The deed in lieu of foreclosure process begins like most other negotiations with the lender, the borrower must complete and submit a financial package with documentation relating to income, expenses, assets and debts.
+The process begins like most other negotiations with the lender, the borrower must complete and submit a financial package with documentation relating to income, expenses, assets, and debts.
 The financial package submitted must tell the borrowers story on paper in a compelling manner including the circumstances which led to the inability to afford payments.
-Next the lender usually schedules a comprehensive deed in lieu of foreclosure inspection of the property and eventually determines if they want to accept the deed to the property.
+Next the lender usually schedules a comprehensive inspection of the property and eventually determines if they want to accept the deed to the property.

 Let Our Experienced Foreclosure Attorneys Assist You

 The attorneys at McFarlin LLP have years of experience in all aspects of foreclosure law and give you the best chance of avoiding foreclosure.
-Deed in lieu of foreclosure may be an option for you, but it must be submitted and negotiated properly.
+Deed in lieu may be an option, but it must be submitted and negotiated properly.
 We have the expertise to work with your lender(s) and resolve your foreclosure issues efficiently; call today for a free case evaluation (888) 728 0044, or email us.

 - Foreclosure Overview